Breast Augmentation, or augmentation mammaplasty, is the surgical procedure performed to increase the size and shape of a woman's breast(s).

 Breast Firming and Re-Shaping

 With ageing, pregnancy, breast-feeding and gravity the skin can stretch and breasts may droop.
 In these circumstances, a certain amount of lifting and filling can improve the shape of the breasts considerably.
-Sometimes the surgery may be accompanied by a tightening of the skin to further lift the breasts (a procedure known as mastopexy).
+Sometimes breast surgery may be accompanied by a tightening of the skin to further lift the breasts (a procedure known as mastopexy).

 Most women have some degree of breast asymmetry.
 The left breast is often shorter and squatter than the right, simply because the left chest is broader to accommodate the heart.
 However, where there is pronounced asymmetry, or a particular condition such as Poland's Syndrome or tuberous breasts, breast augmentation can be used to correct the imbalance.